Soros joins Forbes top 10 U.S. billionaires list

 NEW YORK Investor George Soros, at 81, has for the first time made the list of the 10 wealthiest Americans, Forbes Magazine reported on Wednesday in the 2011 edition of its annual rich list.

-Less surprising, Bill Gates again topped the list with a net worth of $59 billion, up $5 billion.
+Less surprising, Bill Gates again topped the list with a net worth of $59 billion (37 billion pounds), up $5 billion.
 The Microsoft founder has been the wealthiest American every year since 1994.

 Everyone in the top 20 saw their wealth rise in the past year with the exception of investor Warren Buffett, whose fortune fell by $6 billion to $39 billion as the value of his shares in Berkshire Hathaway dropped.